MeltanoLabs/Singer-Working-Group/proposals/draft/PR21 - Proposal Documentation and Review.md

 ### Phase 2: Create the proposal doc

 When you are ready to draft the proposal, create a new branch starting with the issue number followed by a dash (`-`).
 Copy the [document template](../template.md) and fill out the proposal template.
 Commit to your branch, push, and then open a new PR that links back to your original issue.

-### Phase 3: Discussion and Comment Period

-After the doc is created, start a new Discussion thread to request feedback.
-Cross link the discussion thread to your SIP proposal and vice versa.
 When your proposal is ready for review, change the status to "Ready for Review" and post a note to the original issue.

-### Phase 4: Review Period
+### Phase 3: Review Period

-The working group will pick 1-3 topics each month to review.
-Once selected for review, update the doc status to "Reviewing" and enter the comment-by-date deadline here in the form.
+The working group will pick 1-3 topics each month to review from those in "Ready for Review" status.
+Once selected for review, update the doc status to "Reviewing" and enter the comment-by-date deadline here into the proposal document.

-### Phase 5: Approval or Non-Approval
+### Phase 4: Approval or Non-Approval

 SIPs will be approved if consensus is gained from the majority of working group members - and if there are no "Strong No" votes from the working group leadership team.